 Egg Salad Recipe

 A carton of eggs, a few jars of condiments, and some tired bread was sometimes all I had in my refrigerator during college, so I ate a lot of egg salad sandwiches.
 After dealing with hard, rubbery eggs or undercooked yolks, I learned that a successful egg salad hinges on perfectly hard-boiled eggs, and this technique is foolproof.
-Once cooled and peeled, mash the eggs up and mix them with mayo, mustard, crunchy bits of celery, and tangy dill relish.
-I like egg salad in sandwich form, but my kitchen cohort, Amy Wisniewski, swears by scooping it up with salty potato chips.
+Once cooled and peeled, the eggs are mashed up and mixed with mayo, mustard, crunchy bits of celery, and tangy dill relish.
+I like egg salad in sandwich form, but my kitchen cohort Amy Wisniewski swears by scooping it up with salty potato chips.

 - 6 large eggs

 - 1/3 cup small-dice celery (about 1 stalk)

 - 1/2 teaspoon kosher salt, plus more as needed

 - 1/4 teaspoon freshly ground black pepper, plus more as needed

 - Place the eggs in a medium saucepan.
 (They should sit in a single layer.)
 Add enough cold water to cover them by 1 inch.
 Bring to a boil over high heat, remove the pan from the heat, cover with a tightfitting lid, and let the eggs sit in the hot water for 8 minutes.

 - Using a slotted spoon, transfer the eggs to a large bowl and fill the bowl with enough cold water to cover the eggs by a few inches.
 Gently crack the shells against the side of the bowl.
 Let the eggs sit in the water until cool, about 30 minutes.